Personal Representative (CSRT)

-The Personal Representative is an officer of rank O-4 or above, who serves before the Combatant Status Review Tribunals, convened for the captives the United States holds in extrajudicial detention in the Guantanamo Bay detention camps, in Cuba.
+The Personal Representative was a position held by an officer in the United States Armed Forces of rank O-4 or above, who served before the Combatant Status Review Tribunals, convened for the captives the United States holds in extrajudicial detention in the Guantanamo Bay detention camps, in Cuba.
+The position of Personal Representative was abolished when the tribunals were ruled as unconstitutional in Boumediene v.
+Bush.

 History of the Tribunals

 Initially United States President George W. Bush asserted that captives taken during the "Global War on Terror":